tthorntone/AdNauseam-Wiki/µBlock-vs.-ABP:-efficiency-compared.md

 Above picture gives an overview of how much more memory Adblock Plus consumes over µBlock.
 The [reference benchmark](/gorhill/uBlock/wiki/Reference-benchmark) was used, which consists in visiting 60 front page of high traffic web sites.

+The vertical represents MB.
+The horizontal axes is time in seconds, and the data was tediously extracted from [this video](https://www.youtube.com/watch?v=DKM78oV_ftg) (consider the video to be the raw data -- I need to publish my spreadsheet as well so people can double check in doubt).

 The blue area represents how much more ABP itself consumes more memory then µBlock.
 The orange area represents how much more ABP causes the web pages themselves to consume more memory.

 ### Related wiki pages